Support justice for Rachel, her mom, & hospice caregivers

 The law would also require that family members be given a copy of this documentation to be kept with their comfort kit so that, in the event of an investigation or search warrant, law enforcement could see that the family had been officially authorized to administer these comfort medications to their loved ones.

-$5800/month for the media outreach needed to raise awareness of what happened to my mom and me and to create public pressure and momentum for Marsha's Law.
+• Media outreach to raise awareness and create momentum for Marsha's Law.

-From the bottom of my heart, thank you for helping me channel this tragedy into a force for lasting change.
+Thank you for helping me channel the most traumatic and agonizing chapter in my life into a force for lasting change.

 — Rachel Waters